 The Trivy Supply Chain Attack: Tag Poisoning Explained

 On March 19, 2026, TeamPCP used those stolen credentials to rewrite 75 of 76 version tags in the trivy-action repo.
-In fact, in Git, a tag is just a pointer to a commit.
+In Git, a tag is just a pointer to a commit.
 Similarly, if you have write access, you can force-push a tag to point at different code.

 What the Trivy Supply Chain Attack Payload Did

-Notably, the injected code ran before the real Trivy scan.
+The injected code ran before the real Trivy scan.
 As a result, your pipeline looked normal — it completed without errors.
 However, in the background, two Python scripts were stealing data.

 Who Is Affected by the Trivy Supply Chain Attack

-Therefore, if your pipeline ran aquasecurity/trivy-action between March 19 at 17:43 UTC and March 20 at about 05:40 UTC, your secrets may be exposed.
+If your pipeline ran aquasecurity/trivy-action between March 19 at 17:43 UTC and March 20 at about 05:40 UTC, your secrets may be exposed.
 In other words, that's roughly a 12-hour window.

 How to Check If the Trivy Supply Chain Attack Affected You